Chef Jamie Oliver cooks up global expansion for Italian chain

 Oliver's five-year-old restaurant chain has bolstered the wealth of the Essex-born chef, posting profits of 7.8 million pounds in 2012 on Tuesday, up 7.5 percent from a year ago.

-Overall revenue for this unit, Jamie Oliver Holdings Ltd, rose 13.3 percent during the year to 35.3 million pounds aided by strong UK and international sales for his "15 Minute Meals" and "30 Minute Meals" cookbooks.
+Overall revenue for Jamie Oliver Holdings Ltd rose 13.3 percent during the year to 35.3 million pounds aided by strong UK and international sales for his "15 Minute Meals" and "30 Minute Meals" cookbooks.

 Oliver's love of Italian food stemmed from his first job at Antonio Carluccio's restaurant in London but it was London's River Cafe restaurant in 1997 that set the charismatic young chef on the path to fame after he made an unscripted appearance in the TV documentary "Christmas at the River Café".